Social inclusion

 We currently deliver social inclusion activities in London, Birmingham, Leeds and Cardiff.

 Please note that there is often a limit on the number of people that can attend the social inclusion sessions.
-Please email our social inclusion team at [email protected] to sign up to the activities, for more information and to receive details of future sessions in your area.
+Please email our social inclusion team at [email protected] to organise an induction session to allow you to sign up to the activities, for more information and to receive details of future sessions in your area.

 At Micro Rainbow you can access